 - 1 egg

-- 1-2 thick slices of dry bread crusty Italian or French bread preferred
+- 1-2 thick slices of dry bread (crusty Italian or French bread preferred) processed into crumbs

-- milk, as neccesary to soak the bread
+- milk, as necessary to soak the bread

 - flour, for dusting